-In the privacy of their own homes, functioning alcoholics are not the confident, self-assured achievers they normally pretend to be when they’re hiding behind their facade.
+In the privacy of their own homes, functioning alcoholic are not the confident, self-assured achievers they usually pretend to be when they’re hiding behind their facade.
 While family members may not be sure of what’s going on (although they often do have strong suspicions), they know the functioning alcoholic is dealing with a plethora of problems.
 Their anxiety and depression may be obvious, and their moodiness and secretiveness impact spouses, children, and other loved ones who are puzzled by their inconsistent behavior.

 Functional Alcoholism and its Long-Term Impact

 A functioning alcoholic who tries to quit drinking may be derailed by the strength of their cravings and withdrawal symptoms, and they may retreat into rationalization and denial once again as they slide back into chronic substance abuse.
 With functioning alcoholism, the drinking frequently escalates, and the eventual deterioration in home life, working life, and overall well-being are inevitable.

 Functioning Alcoholics in the Workplace

 Alcoholics in the workplace can be a danger to themselves and others.
 They can be reckless and unreliable, either drinking on the job (as their condition intensifies) or showing up for work hungover and unprepared to perform.

 Many employees don’t realize it, but federal law guarantees them time off for work for substance abuse treatment, and their employers must keep their jobs open for them until they return.

 Outpatient treatment programs are usually the best course of treatment for a high-functioning alcoholic, likely supplemented by an initial period of medical detox.